crownstone/bluenet-bootloader/intermediate/docs/README.md

 ### Step 1

+In order to create the first stage intermediate bootloader, following is the procedure:
+* In the `CMakeBuild.config` file present in the bluenet config directory, set the following: `BOOTLOADER_START_ADDRESS` to `0x79000` and `BOOTLOADER_VERSION` to `"1.8.0"`
+* Create a build out of source with the aforementioned setting by running `$ make` (from `intermediate/` directory).
-* To create a bootloader of version 1.8.0, run the following command `$ create.sh debug 1.8.0`.
-This will create a DFU package of the version v1.8.0 with a package called `debug_v1.8.0.zip`
+* To create a DFU package out of the build generated, run the following command from `intermediate/` directory, `$ nrfutil dfu genpkg --bootloader _build/bootloader.hex --sd-req 0x81 bl_v1.8.0.zip`.
 * DFU the above created package ONLY when the read firmware version is `1.3.0`.

 ### Step 2

+In order to create the second stage intermediate bootloader, following the same process as above with address as `0x70000`.
+* In the `CMakeBuild.config` file present in the bluenet config directory, set the following: `BOOTLOADER_START_ADDRESS` to `0x70000` and `BOOTLOADER_VERSION` to `"1.9.0"`
+* Create a build out of source with the aforementioned setting by running `$ make` (from `intermediate/` directory).
-* To create a bootloader of version 1.8.0, run the following command `$ create.sh debug 1.9.0`.
-This will create a DFU package of the version v1.8.0 with a package called `debug_v1.9.0.zip`
+* To create a DFU package out of the build generated, run the following command from `intermediate/` directory, `$ nrfutil dfu genpkg --bootloader _build/bootloader.hex --sd-req 0x81 bl_v1.9.0.zip`.
+* (Common to both Step 1 and 2) To flash the device with the builds generated, run the following commands `$ make flash_softdevice && make flash` which flashes softdevice 2.0 and legacy bootloader.
 * DFU the above created package ONLY when the read firmware version is `1.8.0`.

 ### Step 3